-Understanding the functionality of SAP S/4HANA public cloud vs. private cloud is important for CIOs considering a deployment.
+The SAP S/4HANA public cloud vs. private cloud comparison is an important one for CIOs to understand.

-S/4HANA is SAP's next-generation, HANA-powered, in-memory ERP application and is the successor to SAP ERP Central Component (ECC).
-It is available in both the cloud types: public and private.
+S/4HANA is SAP's next-generation, HANA-powered, in-memory ERP system and successor to SAP ERP Central Component (ECC).
+S/4HANA is available in both cloud types: public and private.
 It is also available in an on-premises version, as well as in a hybrid model, which is a combination of cloud and on-premises software.
 All versions include the SAP Fiori UI.

-Overview of S/4HANA public cloud vs. private cloud
+SAP S/4HANA public cloud vs. private cloud overview

-S/4HANA private cloud offers greater HANA flexibility and functionality than the public cloud.
-Every tenant using S/4HANA private cloud has its own dedicated virtual private cloud that can be hosted in whatever language country or region in which it needs to be.
+In comparison to S/4HANA public cloud, the private cloud version offers greater HANA flexibility and functionality.
+Every tenant using S/4HANA private cloud has its own dedicated virtual private cloud, which can be hosted in the language or region of choice.
 All S/4HANA private cloud tenants share the data security, governance and compliance protocols.
 As with S/4HANA public cloud, SAP manages the entire infrastructure for S/4HANA private cloud.

-Let's delve into specific areas separately for an S/4HANA public cloud vs. private comparison.
+Let's delve into specific areas separately for an S/4HANA public cloud vs. private cloud comparison.

 When it comes to S/4HANA public cloud vs. private cloud on the issue of cost, public is decidedly less expensive.
 This is due to the simplicity of the public cloud's features, as well as having the same architecture shared by multiple tenants.

 The functionality of S/4HANA public cloud vs. private cloud is one of the most important areas to understand.
-Contrary to general perception, S/4HANA public cloud is not a standard or full-featured version of S/4HANA in the cloud but a limited ERP version (compared to S/4HANA private cloud) that offers fewer features and minimal customization options.
-S/4HANA public cloud eliminates as many implementation complexities as possible thanks to a limited number of the standard ERP features, from which companies can pick and choose.
-In contrast, S/4HANA private cloud makes almost all of the standard features available, including some of the complex ones.
+Compared to S/4HANA private cloud, S/4HANA public cloud is not a standard or full-featured version of S/4HANA in the cloud, but a limited ERP version.
+Many people don't understand that it offers fewer features and minimal customization options.
+S/4HANA public cloud eliminates many implementation complexities by offering only a limited number of standard ERP features.

 Implementation or deployment timelines